Jack-P1/advanced_sys_dev/worksheet2/README.md

 The above code shows my implementation to allocate memory.
 This is a templated function which accepts two arguments - the number of objects of type `T` (used for the size calculation `sizeof(T) * num;`) and `align`.
 This allows the allocation function to be generic for different types and memory requirement,this is called like so: `char* x = test.alloc<char>(4)`.

 Align is used to arrange the memory address to the required byte boundary - e.g. one byte for a char, four bytes for an int.
 Typically, this speeds up operations and is even strictly enforced on architecture such as ARM.
 If no `align` argument is provided, the value just defaults to the result of the `alignof()` C++ function.
-Then it performs the necessary alignment calculations and stores the aligned address and padding.
+Then it performs the necessary alignment calculations (rounds up to the nearest multiple of the alignment and clears the least significant bits) stores the aligned address and padding.

 Next, a check is performed to ensure there is enough memory, taking into account the required padding and size.
 If this would result in an overflow then a `nullptr` is returned.